aqav/obsidian-canvas-links/README.md

 # Canvas More

 The plugin add more stuff to make canvas better in [Obsidian](https://obsidian.md/).
-Enable the plugin and select command `Canvas More: Use canvas more` to start
+Enable the plugin and select command `Canvas More: Start` to start

 - Register a view to show **Which canvases the active file embeded** like the backlinks of canvas for it
 - Register a view to show **Which files the active canvas contain** like the outgoing links of canvas from it